Trump Administration Blames Homeless For California's Water Pollution

 During a fundraising trip to California last week, the president portrayed the homeless as harmful to the state: "If these Democrat liberal politicians don't straighten it out, the federal government will have to come in.
 We're not going to lose cities like Los Angeles, San Francisco and others that are great cities.
 We're not going to allow that to happen to our cities."

-Trump also homeless people scare away foreigners who want to live in those cities.
+Trump also said homeless people scare away foreigners who want to live in those cities.

 Trump's statements have provoked the ire of homeless advocates in California.
-David Lewis, the executive director of environmental group Save The Bay, said Trump sudden interest in the homeless crisis is purely political.
+David Lewis, the executive director of environmental group Save The Bay, said Trump's sudden interest in the homeless crisis is purely political.

 "The way to reduce the impacts from homeless encampments is to reduce homelessness," said Lewis.